 Education volunteers, also known as Ambassadors, help the Zoo serve its conservation and education mission by interacting with our guests, informing them of the wonders of wildlife, and teaching about the animals in our collection.
-If you would like to learn more about our education volunteer opportunities please join us at one of three information sessions Saturday, March 3rd at 11am, 1pm, or 3pm.

 - Staffing the interactive exhibits.
 Including the Budgie Aviary, Wallabies, and Hobby Farm Corral

 - Discover Carts & Critter Chats - Interacting with zoo guests about animals with props and biofacts

 - Assist with school groups - Zoo Explorer tours and Zoo Lab

 - Assist with Youth & Family Programs - Kid's Night Out, Twilight Tours, and Sprouts

 - Animal Handling - After additional training and logged hours as an ambassador volunteer, one can use animals from the education collection for presentations both on and off-site.

 Individuals with an interest in animals, people, and conservation - no experience necessary!